openwebbu/fullstack-webdev-workshop/workshop-notes.md

     - If I hardcoded this datbase location and I sent it out to you guys, then someone could delete my entire database.
     - So I would want to keep it a secret.
     - We will be defining secrets like this in .env file and one of the module we installed called "dotenv" will keep track of this.
+10. Adding some .env variables
+    - Let's add the location of our database.
+        - If you were successful in installing mongodb on your own laptop, then likely, your host will be "mongodb://localhost/open-reviews" If you couldn't and you came to talk to me about it, I should've given you a special host for it.
+    - Session secret.
+Session secrets must be set in order to encrypt information about users who are currently using our application.
+It doesn't matter what it is for the purpose of this workshop but when you're using it in a real product, make sure you set it to something unpredictable.
+    - google cloud project id.
+You should've downloaded the google cloud private key file and moved it into somewhere convenient like the Desktop.
+Inside of this file is a field called "project_id".
+Copy and past this in here.
+    - google cloud keyfile location.
+You should've also moved the private key file to the project directory.
+If you don't know much about unix path syntax then make sure you copied your key into the project directory and type "./gcloud-key.json" For those who know how to navigate the path system, make sure you write a string to point to this private key file.
-10. The application is very barebones right now, so let's beef it up with some basic authentication.
+11. The application is very barebones right now, so let's beef it up with some basic authentication.
-11. Pretty much every application needs a sign-in and sign-up feature, let's add it!
+12. Pretty much every application needs a sign-in and sign-up feature, let's add it!

 ## 3.2 User schema to Authentication
 ### 3.2.1 What the heck is a schema